GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 **Mathematical Modeling in Python**
 - Write complex mathematical models directly in Python.
 - Leverage the convenience of the GAMS syntax.
+- Switch to another solver with one argument.

+**Different Runner Options***
+You can run your model on:
+- Your local machine
+- GAMS Engine One (you host your own server hardware)
+- GAMS Engine SASS (you don't even need to run a server.
+We make sure you have access to the right resources, any time.)